ARROW: Augmented Replay for RObust World models: Augmented Replay for RObust World models (ARROW)

 In tasks without shared structure, environments can differ sharply in dynamics, visuals, and reward scales, making exploration difficult without task IDs; policies trained on earlier tasks may be insufficiently stochastic on new tasks.
-We apply fixed-entropy regularization (as in DreamerV3) and use predetermined per-environment reward scales (from single-task baselines) during actor-critic training.
+We apply fixed-entropy regularization (as in DreamerV3) \rebut{during actor-critic training}.
 This mitigates exploration issues without adding an explicit exploration system such as Plan2Explore \citep{sekar_planning_2020}.

+\rebut{\paragraph{Reward scaling without task IDs.} Training a single actor across environments with rewards of vastly different magnitudes produces correspondingly mismatched advantage magnitudes: gradient updates become dominated by the highest-return tasks and the policy effectively ignores the others.
+Standard remedies include PopArt-style return normalization \citep{vanhasselt2016learning, hessel2019multitask} and DreamerV3's symlog reward standardization \citep{hafner_mastering_2023}.
+Per-task reward magnitudes in our Atari suite span three orders of magnitude ($0.001$ on Crazy Climber to $1$ on Boxing; \autoref{tab:results_atari}), and in development, learning on lower-magnitude tasks suffered without per-task scaling.
+We therefore use a static, linear, per-task reward scale derived from single-task baselines (\autoref{tab:results_atari}): (a) it keeps the comparison interpretable, (b) the scales are fixed offline and so do not require task IDs at training time, and (c) automatic non-linear advantage rescaling that we tried hurt single-task performance.
+This issue is specific to suites without shared structure; our CoinRun variants share a reward structure and require no scaling.
+See Sec.~\ref{sec:discussion} for the trade-offs.}